-Food is broken down into fuel, or glucose, by our digestive system, and then macronutrients provide calories, or energy, to our bodies.
+Food is broken down into fuel (glucose) by our digestive system.
+Macronutrients such as protein then provide calories (energy) to our bodies.
 More than just changing food into energy, our digestive cycle triggers all kinds of responses within our body.

-Hormones such as cholecystokinin (CCK), glucagon, and amylin are released to increase satiety, blood sugar rises, and insulin is produced to allow this sugar to go from the blood and into the cells, where it is used for energy.
+Hormones such as cholecystokinin (CCK), glucagon, and amylin are released to increase a feeling of fullness (satiety), blood sugar rises, and insulin is produced to allow this sugar to go from the blood and into the cells, where it’s used for energy.

 It’s no surprise that not getting enough quality sleep can affect how you feel after a meal, too.
 If you’re relaxed and full, your body may feel more like resting, especially if you didn’t get enough sleep the night before.

 Though they also recommend avoiding midday naps if you have trouble getting a good night’s sleep, at least one study found a post-lunch nap to improve alertness and both mental and physical performance.

 Beyond helping you sleep better at night, exercise can keep you alert during the day, minimizing the risk of a post-meal slump.
 Multiple studies have found that regular exercise helps increase energy and reduce fatigue.